 Non-qualified stock options (NSOs) are commonly issued to allow employees to participate in the upside potential of a company.
-They may also be used as the proverbial “golden handcuffs.”
-Golden handcuffs may offer you a substantial value in the future, should you continue to work for your company.
+While they can offer the potential to amass wealth, they’re also usually part of compensation packages referred to as “golden handcuffs.”

 Non-qualified stock options are issued at a grant price.
-When the price appreciates, the stock option has value.
+The grant price is the price at which you can buy the company stock.
+If the current market price exceeds the grant price, the non-qualified stock option has value.

-With this strategy, the goal is often to capture the stock option value immediately.
+The primary goal here is to capture the stock option value immediately and avoid both market risk and concentration risk.
 Often, the captured value is then allocated to a diversified investment portfolio*.
-The thought for someone implementing this strategy, commonly, is to treat stock options as compensation.

 An expiration date is the date at which the shares and any subsequent value disappear, assuming that no other action is taken.